Gerstenhaber-Schack Bialgebras: A Topological Application

 \subsection{Homotopy Gerstenhaber Algebras}

-When a $1$-connected DG algebra $\left( A,d,\cdot\right) $ admits a Homotopy Gerstenhaber algebra (HGA) structure, the HGA structure lifts to the bar construction $BA$ and induces a product $\mu_{BA}$ on $BA,$ which is compatible with the free coproduct $\Delta,$ and the DGHA structure$\ $on $BA$ lifts to a DGHA structure on cohomology $H^{\ast}\left( BA;\mathbf{k}\right) $.
-Since such liftings are required in the application below, we include a brief review of HGAs for completeness.
-To avoid sign complications, we limit our discussion to DG\ algebras over $\mathbb{Z}_{2}$ and follow the exposition given by Kadeishvili in \cite{Kade}; for a general exposition see \cite{GV}.
+When a $1$-connected dga $\left( A,d,\cdot\right) $ over a field $\mathbf{k}$ admits a hGa structure, it lifts to the bar construction $BA$ and induces a Hopf compatible product $\mu_{BA}$ so that $BA$ is a dgHa.
+Furthermore, the dgHa structure$\ $on $BA$ lifts to a gHa structure on $H^{\ast}\left( BA;\mathbf{k}\right) $.
+Since such liftings are required in the application below, we include a brief review of hGa's for completeness.
+To avoid sign complications, we limit our discussion to $\mathbb{Z}_{2} $-dga's and follow the exposition given by Kadeishvili in \cite{Kade}; for a general exposition see \cite{GV}.